SatyamDG/Udacity_Data_Scientist_NanoDegree_Capstone/README.md

 # Udacity_Data_Scientist_NanoDegree_Capstone
-Final Capstone Project for Data Scientist Nano Degree Program
+###### This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.

+### Starbucks Capstone Challenge: Using Starbucks app user data to predict effective offers